2005

 2020

-Amid COVID-19, we convened the first International Care Leavers Conference, bringing together over 100 care leavers from more than 20 countries.
-This led to a Declaration by the participants and the formation of a strong Global Care Leavers Community, providing a safe space for care-experienced individuals worldwide.
+Amid the COVID-19 pandemic, we convened the first International Care Leavers Conference, bringing together over 100 care leavers from more than 20 countries.
+This led to a Declaration by participants and the formation of a strong Global Care Leavers Community, which provides a safe space for care-experienced individuals worldwide.

 2021